Grid Books is a publisher of poetry and other editions foregrounding creative work that springs from the margins.

 For fifteen years, Stern and Neville administered and taught in Changing Lives Through Literature, an alternative sentencing program designed for women and men on probation.

 Elizabeth Murphy is a poet and editor and cofounder of the online interdisciplinary journal The Straddler.
 Her edition of literary correspondence of American poet Donald Justice and novelist Richard Stern, A Critical Friendship, was published in 2013 by University of Nebraska Press.
-A collection of her poems, in the form of an exchange with the late poet Taylor Stoehr, is forthcoming from Pressed Wafer.
+A collection of her poems, in the form of an exchange with the late poet Taylor Stoehr, was published in 2018 by Pressed Wafer.
 Her poems and essays have appeared in Salamander, Hopkins Review, and The Straddler.